jamierpond/primer_drafts/drafts/technical_inflation.md

   Whenever we add features to a software system, complexity grows.
 Adding complexity increases the software maintenance cost exponentially.
   People in the software industry have an instinct that 'cutting corners' lets us ship software faster, but with some sort of looming and unclear future price to be paid.

-  Let's call the idea that 'scaling-naive, corner-cutting code gets harder and harder to understand and do useful work in' the 'special cost'.
+  Let's call the idea that 'corner-cutting code makes it harder to do useful work' the 'special cost'.
 Most people in the software industry call this 'special cost' 'technical __debt__'.

   __It is not.__

   A more correct term is 'technical __inflation__'.

-  This 'special cost' makes the per unit effectiveness of all future engineering effort into a software system create less useful output.

   In financial systems, debt is an obligation from a borrower to a lender with a debt service payment and (often) a duration.
 Taking out debt is often seen as a very positive action, providing access to future money early at computable and bounded cost.
 This early access to capital allows useful work to be done sooner with a quantified cost.
 The lender that provides the capital also receives compensation in excess of the risk it incurs by lending.